-The Ziggy Stardust icon's final album was released three years ago on 8 January 2016.
-Get our facts about the record here.
+The icon's final album was released five years ago on 8 January 2016, which was Bowie's 69th birthday.
+Sadly it was to be his last.
+Read our facts about his swansong here.

-Today marks what would have been David Bowie's 72nd Birthday and three years since the release of his Blackstar album, which was released on 8 January 2016.
+8 January marks what would have been David Bowie's 74th birthday and five years since the release of his Blackstar album.

-Two days later the legend tragically lost his battle to cancer, shocking fans from across the world and turning Blackstar into his swan song.
+Two days after the album was released on 10 January 2016, the legend tragically lost his private battle to cancer, shocking fans and artists from across the world and turning the album into his poignant swan song.

 Blackstar was released on David Bowie's 69th birthday

-Yes, one of the most well-known facts about the album is that it was released to coincide with David Bowie's Birthday.
+One of the most obvious and well-known facts about the album is that it was released to coincide with David Bowie's birthday.

 The artwork was designed by Jonathan Barnbrook

-Barnbrook, who also worked on the artwork for Bowie's Heathen, Reality and The Next Day albums, said of this particular role: "Blackstar is a dark album about dark times.
+He said of this particular record: "Blackstar is a dark album about dark times.
 I hope in what I’ve done there’s something that resonated with the darkness of the music in some way."

 Blackstar was recorded in secret

-Just like with bowie's The Next Day album, Blackstar was recorded in the Magic Shop with artists and producers signing NDAs.
+Just like with bowie's The Next Day album, Blackstar was recorded secretly in New York studios the Magic Shop with all artists and producers asked to sign NDAs.

 Tony Visconti produced the album

-Speaking a month after his passing on 10 January, Visconti described the album as a "parting gift to his fans".
+Speaking a month after his passing, Visconti described the album as a "parting gift to his fans".

 Released in November 2015, the official 10-minute video was filled with shivering dancers, bejewelled space skeletons and a button-eyed, scarecrow-like Bowie.

-If the title and lyrics weren't enough to get Bowie fans talking, its video seemed to have been made with Bowie's illness very much at the forefront of his mind.
+If the title and lyrics weren't enough to get fans talking, its video - which sees the icon in bed - seemed to have been made with Bowie's illness very much at the forefront of his mind.